mayug/BaseTransformers/README.md

 - Package [tensorboardX](https://github.com/lanpa/tensorboardX)

+- wandb tensorboardX scipy pandas json2html cockpit-for-pytorch

 - Dataset: please download the dataset and put images into the folder data/[name of the dataset, miniimagenet or cub]/images

-- Pre-trained weights: please download the [pre-trained weights](https://drive.google.com/open?id=14Jn1t9JxH-CxjfWy4JmVpCxkC9cDqqfE) of the encoder if needed.
-The pre-trained weights can be downloaded in a [zip file](https://drive.google.com/file/d/1XcUZMNTQ-79_2AkNG3E04zh6bDYnPAMY/view?usp=sharing).
+- Pre-trained weights: please download the [pre-trained weights]() of the encoder if needed.
+The pre-trained weights can be downloaded in a [zip file]() and place them in saves/.

 ## Docker
+Use docker to re-create the training environment we used.
+Requires docker, docker compose and nvidia-docker

+    $ cd docker_nvidia/
+      sudo docker compose build
+      sudo docker compose up -d
+      sudo docker exec -it BaseTransformers_n bash

+Run the training commands once inside the docker-bash

+Please create checkpoints folder before starting.

 ## Dataset

 ### MiniImageNet Dataset

 The MiniImageNet dataset is a subset of the ImageNet that includes a total number of 100 classes and 600 examples per class.
 We follow the [previous setup](https://github.com/twitter/meta-learning-lstm), and use 64 classes as SEEN categories, 16 and 20 as two sets of UNSEEN categories for model validation and evaluation, respectively.
+We download mini-imagenet from repo for paper [Optimization as a model for few-shot learning](https://drive.google.com/file/d/1BCxmqLANXHbBaWs8A7_jqfVUv8mydp5R/view)

 ### CUB Dataset
 [Caltech-UCSD Birds (CUB) 200-2011 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) is initially designed for fine-grained classification.
 It contains in total 11,788 images of birds over 200 species.
 On CUB, we randomly sampled 100 species as SEEN classes, and another two 50 species are used as two UNSEEN sets.
 We crop all images with given bounding boxes before training.
-We only test CUB with the ConvNet backbone in our work.
+We test CUB with the ConvNet  and Res12 backbone in BaseTransformers.

 ### TieredImageNet Dataset
 [TieredImageNet](https://github.com/renmengye/few-shot-ssl-public) is a large-scale dataset  with more categories, which contains 351, 97, and 160 categoriesfor model training, validation, and evaluation, respectively.
 The dataset can also be download from [here](https://github.com/kjunelee/MetaOptNet).
 We only test TieredImageNet with ResNet backbone in our work.

 Check [this](https://github.com/Sha-Lab/FEAT/blob/master/data/README.md) for details of data downloading and preprocessing.

+## Querying Cache

+Base features are pre-calculated.
+Link.
+Closest base-instances are also saved as cache for faster training.
+Link.
+Download these and place in embeds_cache/

 ## Code Structures
 To reproduce our experiments with FEAT, please use **train_fsl.py**.
 There are four parts in the code.